The Ledge

 I'm bounded by my limits and cannot go further.

-Her expression is concerned.
+She is concerned.
 He continues to stare at her.

 FIANCEE